Choquequirao Trek to Machu Picchu 8 Days - Orange Nation Peru

 OVERVIEW

-Choquequirao means “Cradle of Gold” and is located above the bustling Apurimac River which is fueled by the glaciers.
+Choquequirao, meaning “Cradle of Gold” and is located above the bustling Apurimac River which is fueled by the glaciers.
 It is surrounded by towering snowcapped peaks and sits on a high ridge.
-Choquequirao is a secluded and seldom visited ¨Lost City of the Incas¨.
+Choquequirao is a secluded and seldom visited “Lost City of the Incas”.
 Known as the sister of Machu Picchu, it does not get nearly as many visitors, even though its roughly 3 times larger than Machu Picchu.
-Used as the last refuge by the Incas during the Spanish invasion, it was later abandoned and was subsequently covered by the encroaching vegetation of the Amazon Rainforest.
+Used as a refuge by the Incas during the Spanish invasion, it was later abandoned and was subsequently covered by the encroaching vegetation of the Amazon Rainforest.

 We are specialists in this incredible area and offer the most frequent departures with experienced guides.
 We are the only company who takes you to the hot springs of CONOC after the Choquequirao Trek, and explores the unique Inca ruins of Saywite.
 This incredible trek also takes you to the UNESCO World Heritage site and 7 New Wonder of the World: Machu Picchu